-The Trust's organisational structure consists of four levels: the Members, Board of Trustees, the Local Governing Body and the Executive at each school.
+During 2021/22 the Trust's organisational structure consisted of four levels: the Members, Board of Trustees, the Local Governing Body and the Executive at each school.
 The Executive are the Executive Principal/Headteacher and Senior Leadership Team.
-Below the Senior Leadership Team there may be other groups according to the requirements of each individual school e.g. at Wymondham College there are Heads of House and Heads of Department meetings.
+Below the Senior Leadership Team there may be other groups according to the requirements of each individual school e.g., at Wymondham College there are Heads of House and Heads of Department meetings.